 Maple wood is rich with streaks and variations that contribute to unique wood grain and works well in contemporary furniture.
-Walnut wood is a beautiful rich deep brown that looks incredibly stunning in a natural or linseed oil finish and is a great candidate for stunning dining furniture.
+Walnut is a beautiful dark brown wood that looks great in a natural or linseed oil finish.

 Maple Wood for Furniture

-Maple wood, much like Cherry Wood, is one of the softer hardwoods.
-What makes this wood appealing for furniture is that it is very durable and sustains any nicks and dents that may occur through use slightly better than Oak or Walnut furniture.
+Hard Maple wood is one of the hardest domestic woods for furniture-making.
+Still, Maple wood, much like Cherry wood, is one of the softer hardwoods.
+What makes Maple wood appealing for furniture is that it is very durable and sustains any nicks and dents that may occur through use.
+As far as wear and tear, Maple is slightly better than Oak or Walnut furniture.

-Most maple wood is known for variation, with a quirky grain pattern and an irregular finish.
-As it has a much smoother grain, it is the best hardwood to paint.
-This means that if you’re looking for brightly colored furniture or furniture with a white finish, Maple wood is your best choice.
+Most Maple wood is known for variation, with a quirky pattern and an irregular finish.
+As it is much smoother than many types of wood, it is the better hardwood to paint.
+This means that if you’re looking for a brightly colored piece, Maple wood is your best choice.
+But, Maple is also a difficult wood to stain without presealing the wood first.

-Maple wood is considered a popular choice for furniture because it can fit any style, from traditional to contemporary and even country.
-It is also popular throughout homes as it can furnish bedrooms, dining rooms, etc.; because it is one of the least expensive hardwoods, you can look forward to quality furniture at a lower price.
+Maple is also popular throughout homes as it can furnish many rooms.
+Maple is one of the least expensive hardwoods, you can look forward to quality furniture at a lower price.

 Walnut Wood for Furniture

-Walnut is considered one of the most beautiful wood types.
-It is dark and smooth and has a luxurious feel and look to it.
-Is it the correct wood type for any new furniture that you may be thinking of acquiring?
+Walnut is considered one of the most beautiful types of wood.
+It is dark brown wood and has a luxurious feel and look to it.

-You may be wondering why Walnut wood is a great choice for furniture.
-Well, several distinctive characteristics make Walnut wood an excellent choice for your furniture.
-It is among the most stunning wood types for furniture, but there is a lot that should be considered apart from its beauty.
+In furniture making several distinctive characteristics make Walnut wood an excellent choice over other woods.
+Walnut is among the most stunning wood types for furniture, but there is a lot that should be considered apart from its beauty.

 First, Walnut is a naturally dark-colored wood that varies in tone from medium to dark brown shades.
-It also features a fine, smooth grain with a consistent pattern and very little texture.
+Walnut grain has a consistent pattern and very little texture.
 It has subtle waves and long narrow loops that are interrupted by dark-colored knots.

-This wood is about average hardness for hardwood, and its construction is highly durable, although it may take scratches or dents with heavy use.
+Walnut wood is about average hardness for hardwood, and its construction is highly durable, although it may take scratches or dents with heavy use.
 Walnut wood won’t warp, and it absorbs shock well and naturally resists decay.
-This makes it an excellent choice for indoor furniture as it is premium wood.
+This makes Walnut an excellent choice for indoor furnishings as it is premium wood.

 Take a look to determine which wood will work best for your floors.